 The International Maritime Organisation (IMO) is a United Nations specialised agency which issues conventions, ratified by countries, to regulate worldwide maritime safety.
 As part of this activity, it establishes reference standards for electronic chart display and information systems (ECDIS) used by regulated shipping.
 These conventions reference standards created by the International Hydrographic Organisation (IHO), a scientific and technical organisation which creates international minimum standards covering hydrography and nautical charting.
 IHO is an intergovernmental organisation (IGO) not affiliated to the UN.
-The secretariat of IHO is called the International Hydrographic Data (commonly known as S57).
+The secretariat of IHO is called the International Hydrographic Bureau (IHB).
+The IHO publishes a Transfer Standard for Digital Hydrographic Data (commonly known as S57).